yxiao69/yxiao69.github.io/_posts/2018-01-28-perceptron.md

 }
 ```

-3. Generate data matrix (this is example of fcs_analyzed_result)
+3. Generate data matrix

-Data matrix files  summarize the population_cell_number(col2) in terms of the observation_ID and population_definition_reported(col1).

-The col1 is columns we group by which differs at different datasets (including fcs,hai,elisa,elispot,gene,etc).
+The col1 is columns we group by which differs at different datasets

 the col2 is the column we wish to summarize, which differs too.